maheth/CompleteFreecodecampProjects/README.md

 * To view the Survey Page [click here](https://maheth.github.io/CompleteFreecodecampProjects/Survey_Freecodecamp/index.html)

-* To view the Survey Page [click here](https://maheth.github.io/CompleteFreecodecampProjects/ProductLanding/index.html) -- this is in active development and not completed yet --
+* To view the Product Landing Page [click here](https://maheth.github.io/CompleteFreecodecampProjects/ProductLanding/index.html) -- this is in active development and not completed yet --